theharshithh/hash-hop-attn/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-## HashHop Attention: An Experimental Approach for Long-Context Processing
+## An Experimental Approach for Long-Context Processing

 HashHop Attention is an approach we're exploring for handling extremely long sequences (up to 100M tokens) in transformer models.
 It introduces a "hopping" mechanism that allows models to efficiently navigate through large contexts, similar to how humans might use an index to find information in a long document.